ratiw/vue-table/README.md

 	clickable icon after the field title. `vuetable` will also make a new request to the server with the `sort=<sortField>` query string appended.

+- `title`

+	If you would like to specify the title yourself, you can put it in here.
+Otherwise, `vuetable` will use the `name` option instead.

 - `titleClass`